ST10439147/KanbanBoard/README.md

-## EasyKanBan - Java Task Management System
+# EasyKanBan - Java Task Management System

+## Overview
 EasyKanBan is a console and dialog-based task management application written in Java.
 The system allows users to create accounts, log in, and manage tasks in a Kanban-style workflow.
 Features